 It has an incredibly long life-span and minor chips or scratches can easily be repaired.
 They have a gel-coat surface that increases their resistance to scratches, or minor damages that can occur during installation.

-CONS: Stone Composite Bathtubs tend to be more expensive than Acrylic or Fiberglass.
+CONS: Stone Resin Bathtubs tend to be more expensive than Acrylic or Fiberglass.

 PROS: Copper Bathtubs metallic properties transfer heat of the water quickly in turn heating your bathtub up faster and keeping it warm for longer.
 It is very durable and resistant to scratches.